 - Covenant Campaign Chapters: Each of these chapters will grant you one level of Renown.
 You can complete the first two chapters as soon as you hit level 60 and join your chosen Covenant.
 The rest are locked behind higher Renown levels, so if you want to gain enough Renown to unlock further chapters of your Covenant Campaign, you'll need to look at the other activities.

 - Replenish the Reservoir (weekly quest): This quest should be picked up every week (after reset) and requires you to collect 1000 Anima and deposit it at your Covenant Sanctum.
 You can collect WoW Anima through world quests and from killing rare enemies throughout the Shadowlands.

 - Return Lost Souls (weekly quest): This is another quest available every week after reset, sending you to The Maw to free Lost Souls and return them to your Covenant Sanctum.
-This quest doesn't appear to be available yet, but you should be able to pick it up after the reset on December 1 (December 2 for EU).

 What is Renown used for?